United States of America

 Other Accommodation

 AirBNB is very popular in the USA.
-In most cities you’ll be able to book an entire apartment, or a shared room in a house.
+In most cities, you’ll be able to book an entire apartment or a shared room in a house.
 These will normally be cheaper than a hotel, and might even match the price of hostels!

-Camping is another a popular thing to do, especially when visiting national parks.
+Camping is another popular thing to do, especially when visiting national parks.
 KOA offers hundreds of campsites around the country, which normally have a shop, showers, power outlets, and laundry machines!
 They even exist inside cities, and they’re a great accommodation option if you’re doing a road trip.
 Expect prices to start around $25 a night.
 You can bring a tent, or sleep in your car.

 Food